-The Pacific Fishery Management Council uses RingCentral Meeting to host its virtual meetings.
+The Pacific Fishery Management Council uses RingCentral to host its virtual meetings.
 Here’s what you need to know to successfully attend and participate in one of our meetings.

 - Download and install the RingCentral app.

-Limitations of joining via web browser:
+Join via a web browser:

 I’ve heard I might need a panelist invite.
 How does it work?